Symmetric Reinforcement Learning Loss for Robust Learning on Diverse Tasks and Model Scales: Experiments

+The motivation for using the reverse RL loss is to address the issue of ambiguity in advantage predictions (Section \ref{main_gradient_analysis}).
+We hypothesize that the PPO advantage prediction (sign) is less consistent than in A2C during policy updates, but this does not mean that PPO is worse than A2C.
 There are two main reasons why consistency is not maintained.
-First, PPO has improved sample efficiency compared to A2C, but after the first epoch, subsequent updates become off-policy, introducing noise.
-Second, PPO often utilizes advantage normalization to restrict large advantage values from being involved with policy updates to stabilize the learning process.
-In practice, many popular RL code baselines, such as Stable Baselines3 \citep{stable-baselines3}, RL4LMs \citep{ramamurthy2023reinforcement}, TRL \citep{vonwerra2022trl}, and TRLX \citep{havrilla-etal-2023-trlx} use PPO advantage normalization by default, whereas A2C does not.
-Our experiment also shows that the performance increase in IMDB is greater than the performance decrease in TL;DR (Appendix \ref{appendix_adv_norm_o_adv_norm_x}).
-We examine the ratio of advantage sign changes before and after the normalization for Atari games and MuJoCo tasks (Figure \ref{main_adv_change}).
+First, PPO has improved sample efficiency compared to A2C, but after the first epoch, subsequent updates become off-policy, affecting advantage estimates.
+Second, PPO often uses advantage normalization to restrict large advantage values from being involved with policy updates to stabilize the learning process.
+In addition, PPO often uses smaller mini-batch sizes (e.g., 64), whereas A2C uses the entire dataset for policy updates.
+Many popular RL code baselines, such as Stable Baselines3 \citep{stable-baselines3}, RL4LMs \citep{ramamurthy2023reinforcement}, TRL \citep{vonwerra2022trl}, and TRLX \citep{havrilla-etal-2023-trlx} use PPO advantage normalization by default, whereas A2C does not.
+Our experiments on the usefulness of advantage normalization also show that the performance increase in IMDB is greater than the performance decrease in TL;DR (Appendix \ref{appendix_adv_norm_o_adv_norm_x}).

+We examine the ratio of advantage sign changes before and after normalization for PPO in Atari games and MuJoCo tasks (Figure \ref{main_adv_change}).
 This ratio varies across different environments.
 The advantage sign changes usually exceed 5\% for Atari games and 10\% for MuJoCo and Box2D environments.
-These changes introduce noise, making the reverse RL loss more effective for PPO.
+These changes introduce the confusion, which makes the reverse RL loss more effective for PPO.
+This observation aligns with our motivation for using symmetric RL loss to handle noisy data, similar to how it is addressed in noisy classification tasks in supervised learning.

+Additionally, since A2C uses the entire dataset (rather than using advantage normalization with small batches) for the policy updates, it introduces less confusion in advantage prediction.
+As a result, SA2C demonstrates performance comparable to A2C in settings without reward noise (Table~\ref{appendix_full_discrete_a2c_res} and~\ref{apeendix_full_conti_a2c_res}), and improvements in settings with reward noise (Table~\ref{appendix_full_discrete_a2c_res} and~\ref{a2c_noise_result}), where advantage estimation is more likely to be confused.